SciPost/SciPost/README.md

 (scipostenv) $ npm run webpack-live
 ```

-#### Sass and bootstrap
+#### Sass and Bootstrap
 Styling will mainly be configured using [.scss files](http://www.sass-lang.com/) in the `scipost/static/scipost/scss/preconfig.scss` file, relying on [Bootstrap v4.0.0-beta](//www.getbootstrap.com/).
 A full list of variables available by default can be found [here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss).
-All modules are configured in the `.bootstraprc` file; All modules are disabled by default.
+All modules are configured in the `.bootstraprc` file.
+All modules are disabled by default.

 ### Collectstatic
-In order to collect static files from all `INSTALLED_APPS`, i.e. the assets managed by Webpack, run:
+In order to collect static files from all `INSTALLED_APPS` (i.e. the assets managed by Webpack), run:

 ```shell
 (scipostenv) $ ./manage.py collectstatic
 ```

 This will put all static files in the `STATIC_ROOT` folder defined in your settings file.
-It's a good idea to use the clear option in order to remove stale static files:
+If needed, you can remove stale static files through:

 ```shell
 (scipostenv) $ ./manage.py collectstatic --clear
 ```

 ### Create and run migrations
-Now that everything is setup, we can set up the datastructures.
+Now that everything is set up, we can create the relevant tables in the database:
 ```shell
 (scipostenv) $ ./manage.py migrate
 ```

 ### Create a superuser
-In order to use the admin site, you'll need a superuser account.
+In order to use the admin site, you'll need a superuser account, which can be created using:
 ```shell
 (scipostenv) $ ./manage.py createsuperuser
 ```

 ### Create groups and permissions
-Groups and their respective permissions are set using the management command.
+Groups and their respective permissions are set using the management command:

 ```shell
 (scipostenv) $ ./manage.py add_groups_and_permissions
 ```

-### Run development server
+### Run server
-You are now ready to run the development server:
+You are now ready to run the server:

 ```shell
 (scipostenv) $ ./manage.py runserver
 ```

 ## Contributors
-Users of the portal are known as Contributors and are created through the registration form accessible from the home page.
+Users of the SciPost portal are known as Contributors and are created through the registration form accessible from the home page.

 You can create a number of users, and use the admin site to give them various permissions through memberships of certain groups.
 For example, you'll want members of the SciPost Administrators and Editorial Administrators groups in order to access the internal management and editorial tools.

 ## Initial data
-If you're working on an (almost) empty database, one can easily fill its test database using one of the built-in commands.
-To create few instances for each available object, simply run:
+If you're working on an (almost) empty test database, you can easily fill it using one of the built-in commands.
+To create a few instances for each available object, simply run:

 ```shell
 (scipostenv) $ ./manage.py populate_db --all
 ```

-Run the help argument to find arguments to create instances for individual models.
+Run the same command with the `--help` argument to find arguments to create instances for individual models:

 ```shell
 (scipostenv) $ ./manage.py populate_db --help